markokajzer/discord-soundbot/README.md

 To add an avatar to your bot, add a file called `avatar.png` to the `config/` folder and restart the bot.
 To remove the avatar, delete `avatar.png` and restart the bot.

 To let the bot stay in the channel after playing sounds to reduce noise, you can set the `stayInChannel` configuration option.
+You can order the bot to leave the channel with `!leave`.

 You can set the bot's activity via the `game` options.